kaminoer/ScrAIbe-Assistant/README.md

 - **filename_Transcript.txt**: The raw transcript of the recorded or loaded audio.
 - **filename_LLM_name_Summary.txt**: A summary of the transcript.

-All files are saved in the `ScrAIbe_files` directory in your home folder.
+All files are saved in the `ScrAIbe_files` directory in your home/user folder.

 ## License